kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 </aside>

+### BootstrapConfig: pausing

+Providers SHOULD implement the pause behaviour for every object with a reconciliation loop.
+This is done by checking if `spec.paused` is set on the Cluster object and by checking for the `cluster.x-k8s.io/paused` annotation on the BootstrapConfig object.

+If implementing the pause behavior, providers SHOULD surface the paused status of an object using the Paused condition: `Status.Conditions[Paused]`.

 ### BootstrapConfig: terminal failures

 Each BootstrapConfig SHOULD report when BootstrapConfig's enter in a state that cannot be recovered (terminal failure) by